-The value of our Excess MSRs may vary substantially with changes in interest rates.
+The value of our Servicing Related Assets may vary substantially with changes in interest rates.

-The values of Excess MSRs are highly sensitive to changes in interest rates.
-The value of Excess MSRs typically increases when interest rates rise and decrease when interest rates decline due to the effect those changes in interest rates have on prepayment estimates.
+The values of MSRs are sensitive, and values of Excess MSRs are highly sensitive, to changes in interest rates.
+The value of Servicing Related Assets typically increases when interest rates rise and decreases when interest rates decline due to the effect those changes in interest rates have on prepayment estimates.
 Subject to qualifying and maintaining our qualification as a REIT, we may pursue various hedging strategies to seek to reduce our exposure to adverse changes in interest rates.
 Our hedging activity will vary in scope based on the level and volatility of interest rates, the type of assets held and other changing market conditions.
 Interest rate hedging may fail to protect or could adversely affect us.
-To the extent we do not utilize derivatives to hedge against changes in the fair value of Excess MSRs, our balance sheet, results of operations and cash flows would be susceptible to significant volatility due to changes in the fair value of, or cash flows from, Excess MSRs as interest rates change.
+To the extent we do not utilize derivatives to hedge against changes in the fair value of our Servicing Related Assets, our balance sheet, results of operations and cash flows would be susceptible to significant volatility due to changes in the fair value of, or cash flows from, those assets as interest rates change.

-If delinquencies increase, the value of our Excess MSRs may decline significantly.
+If delinquencies increase, the value of our Servicing Related Assets may decline significantly.

-Delinquency rates have a significant impact on the value of Excess MSRs.
-An increase in delinquencies will generally result in lower revenue because typically servicers will only collect servicing fees from GSEs or mortgage owners for performing loans.
+Delinquency rates have a significant impact on the value of our Servicing Related Assets.
+An increase in delinquencies will generally result in lower revenue because, typically, servicers will only collect servicing fees from GSEs or mortgage owners for performing loans.
 Our expectation of delinquencies is a significant assumption underlying the cash flow projections on the related pools of mortgage loans.
-If delinquencies are significantly greater than expected, the estimated fair value of the Excess MSRs could be diminished.
+If delinquencies are significantly greater than expected, the estimated fair value of the Servicing Related Assets could be diminished.
 As a result, we could suffer a loss.